MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## SVCB owner names {#svcb-names}

-When querying the SVCB RR, an origin is typically translated into a QNAME by prefixing the port and scheme with "_", then concatenating them with the hostname, resulting in a domain name like "_8004._examplescheme.api.example.com.".
+When querying the SVCB RR, an origin is translated into a QNAME by prepending the hostname with a label indicating the scheme, prefixed with an underscore, resulting in a domain name like "_examplescheme.api.example.com.".

-Protocol mappings for SVCB MAY remove the port or replace it with other protocol-specific information, but MUST retain the scheme in the QNAME.
+Protocol mapping documents MAY specify additional underscore-prefixed labels to be prepended.
+For schemes that specify a port (Section 3.2.3 of {{?URI=RFC3986}}), one reasonable possibility is to prepend the indicated port number (or the default if no port number is specified).
+We term this behavior "Port Prefix Naming", and use it in the examples throughout this document.
-RR types other than SVCB can define additional behavior for translating origins to QNAMEs.

 See {{httpsnames}} for the HTTPSSVC behavior.

 When a prior CNAME or SVCB record has aliased to an SVCB record, each RR shall be returned under its own owner name.